6ixBuzz: South Asian hate and negative portrayal of Brampton

+East Asian hate

-During the beginning of the COVID-19 pandemic in Canada, 6ixBuzz was reported to have been causing harm to Chinese owned businesses in Ontario due to its coverage on the pandemic.
-A Markham, Ontario based noodle shop named "Wuhan Noodle 1950" claimed that they lost nearly two-thirds of their customer base in part due to an Instagram post by 6ixBuzz which was defamatory in nature.
+During the beginning of the COVID-19 pandemic in Canada, 6ixBuzz was reported to have been causing harm to Chinese-owned businesses in Ontario due to its coverage of the pandemic.
+A Markham, Ontario, based noodle shop named "Wuhan Noodle 1950" claimed that they lost nearly two-thirds of their customer base in part due to an Instagram post by 6ixBuzz which was defamatory in nature.
 The post was eventually removed from the account on April 2, 2020.

 The media group also posted videos and photos of the COVID-19 pandemic in China, allegedly perpetuating stereotypes and suggesting people of Chinese and Asian descent were to blame for the COVID-19 pandemic.

-Notable people
+Promotion of negative personalities

-6ixBuzz has featured many real-life personas and characters.
-Chromazz aka Janessa Melina Mendez, a Toronto-based rapper; and Marcella Christiana Zoia-Ferreira, dubbed Chair Girl who came to notoriety in Toronto for being videotaped throwing a chair onto the Gardiner Expressway in February 2019.
+6ixBuzz has been associated with promoting negative content in order to garner views.
+This has included promotion of controversial figures such as Janessa Melina Mendez, or Chromazz, a Toronto-based rapper; and Marcella Christiana Zoia-Ferreira, dubbed Chair Girl who came to notoriety through 6ixBuzz after a video was posted of her throwing a chair onto the Gardiner Expressway in February 2019.
 Zoia later pleaded guilty in July 2020 to "Mischief Endangering Life" and received a $2,000 fine, 2 years probation and community service as well as counselling for her drinking problem.

-Toronto Debby, whose real name was Alexis Matos, was a popular 6ixBuzz character.
-Matos died November 2, 2021 following an overdose of Fentanyl.
+The platform regularly poked fun at and exploited a young homeless woman from Toronto called "Debby", real name Alexis Matos, in order to garner views.
+Many of the videos posted to the platform showed her dealing with mental health issues in public, with people taunting and fighting her.
+Matos died November 2, 2021, following an overdose of fentanyl.

 6ixBuzz Entertainment

 6ixBuzz Entertainment is a Canadian record label and a division of 6ixBuzz.
 Founded in 2018, the label currently releases compilation albums featuring Canadian hip hop artists, most of them based in Toronto.
-6ixUpsideDown was released on October 19, 2018 and featured Pressa, Yung Tory, Big Lean, and Safe amongst other Toronto artists.
-It peaked at number 87 on the Billboard Canadian Hot 100 on November 3, 2018 and remained on the charts for 1 week.
-It contained production from artists exclusively from Toronto too, including the likes of Jmak, Jonah Zed, Pro Logic and more.
+6ixUpsideDown was released on October 19, 2018, and featured Pressa, Yung Tory, Big Lean, and Safe amongst other Toronto artists.
+It peaked at number 87 on the Billboard Canadian Hot 100 on November 3, 2018, and remained on the charts for 1 week.

-Its second compilation, NorthernSound, was released on December 13, 2019 and including vocal appearances from NorthSideBenji, Puffy L'z, Prime Boys, Pvrx, Archee & French, and more.
+Its second compilation, NorthernSound, was released on December 13, 2019, and including vocal appearances from NorthSideBenji, Puffy L'z, Prime Boys, Pvrx, Archee & French, and more.
 The record featured the last work of Bvlly and Why-S before their deaths on December 24, 2019.
-Jmak was listed as the executive producer of the album, contributing to the production for the majority of the album.

 In April 2020, the label announced a joint-venture record deal with Warner Music Canada, coinciding with the release of the single "VV's" featuring Killy and Houdini.
 This was followed by the single "Mansions" by Pressa and Houdini, which came after the death of Houdini after he was gunned down in May 2020.
 This was followed by the single "Name Brand" featuring LB Spiffy and Smiley in June.
 All three singles are said to be on the labels upcoming compilation album Canada's Most Wanted.
 Other artist including 88Glam, Top5 and French also made an appearance on the album.
-The album was officially released in June 11, 2021.
+The album was officially released on June 11, 2021.